Home » Recipes » Course » Meat » Sticky Asian Style Gochujang Chicken Meatballs

 Why are my chicken meatballs tough?

-Ground chicken can be tricky to work with, but there are a couple of tricks that will make sure you never have dry, tough meatballs.
+Ground chicken can be tricky to work with, but there are a couple of tricks to make sure you never have dry, tough meatballs.
 First, you want to (ideally) mix the meatball mixture with your hands.
 Doing it this way means you’ll be able to combine the ingredients quicker (and more effectively) than with a regular spoon.
 The key to a juicy meatball is not overworking the meat.
 Overworking = tough.

 You also need to add enough liquid to ensure they don’t try out.
 Ground meat can take more moisture than you’d think, and it all works to help it stop drying out.
+That’s why we’re adding soy sauce, sesame oil and fish sauce here.

-Can I make this in advance?
+Can I make the chicken meatballs in advance?

-You can!
-You can form the meatballs, then place them on a plate covered with cling film (or in a covered container) and store them in the fridge until you’re ready to cook them.
-They’ll be fine for a day in this way.
 You can also freeze the formed meatballs – place them on a lined oven tray in the freezer for 20 minutes, then store them in zip-lock bags.
-You can then cook them straight from frozen (add 5 minutes to the first cooking time).
+You can cook them straight from frozen (add five minutes to the first cooking time).
 The cooked meatballs will keep well for 5 days, making this a great recipe for meal prep.

-How spicy are the meatballs?
+How spicy are the gochujang chicken meatballs?

-The meatballs themselves aren’t spicy – but the gochujang glaze does have a little bit of a kick.
+The meatballs themselves aren’t spicy – but the gochujang glaze does have a bit of a kick.
 If you’re worried, reduce the amount of gochujang to 1 tablespoon (or 1/2).
 You can also enjoy these without the glaze if you like.

 If you make this recipe, I’d love to hear from you!
-You can leave me a comment below.
+You can leave a recipe rating and a comment below.
+And remember to tag @DishedByKate on Instagram, Facebook and TikTok if you’ve made one of my recipes.
+Seeing your recreations really makes my day 😊.

 Print